NetLogo/NW-Extension/README.md

 As with the link distance primitives, the `nw:weighted-path-to` and `nw:turtles-on-weighted-path-to` accept a _weight-variable_ parameter, the link variable to use as the weight of each link in distance calculations (alternatively, it can be a string containing the variable name).
 The weights cannot be negative numbers.

-If no path exist between the source and the target turtles, all primitives will report an empty list.
+If no path exist between the source and the target turtles, all primitives will report `false` (this is a change from versions that came with NetLogo 5.x).

 Note that the NW-Extension remembers paths that its calculated previously unless the network changes.
 Thus, you don't need to store paths to efficiently move across the network; you can just keep re-calling one of the path primitives.
 If the network changes, however, the stored answers are forgotten.